-Literally anywhere.
-The skills you learn are transferable into a plethora of careers and further study.
-From medicine and veterinary science to crime scene investigation and green energy technology, science qualifications are respected in all fields of work and universities.
-Their real-life, modern, and ever-changing applications, alongside the variety of skills you will learn, mean that you will be in high demand.
+Literally, anywhere.
+The skill set and knowledge acquired are transferable to a plethora of careers and further study.
+The real-life, innovative and ever-changing applications of all sciences, alongside the variety of skills you will learn, mean that you will be in high demand.